DataWraith/utility-belt/README.md

 - an implementation of **branch and bound**

+- Small bitsets for 32, 64 and 128 values

 - Pathfinding algorithms (Breadth-First Search, Depth-First Search and A*)

 - Stochastic Gradient Descent with MADGRAD.
 Because I could.